 You get more bees with honey than with vinegar... or so the saying goes.
 In much the same way, a message can be more powerful when conveyed via comedy than by a more serious method.
 Satire disarms us - we laugh and then we think.

 This is exactly the tone found in The Death of Stalin.
 This film from director, Armando Iannucci (Veep, The Thick Of It), is brilliantly and consistently funny.
 It is perhaps the funniest film of 2017.

-After the death of Joseph Stalin (Adrian McLoughlin), his key ministers - Nikita Khrushchev (Steve Buscemi), Georgy Malenkov (Jeffrey Tambor), Vyacheslav Molotov (Michael Palin), Lavrentiy Beria (Simon Russell Beale), Anastas Mikoyan (Paul Whitehouse) and Mezhnikov (Jonathan Aris) - gather to plan (or plot) the future of the Soviet Union.
+After the death of Joseph Stalin (Adrian McLoughlin), his key ministers - Nikita Khrushchev (Steve Buscemi), Georgy Malenkov (Jeffrey Tambor), Vyacheslav Molotov (Michael Palin), Lavrentiy Beria (Simon Russell Beale) and Anastas Mikoyan (Paul Whitehouse) - gather to plan (or plot) the future of the Soviet Union.